 Outside of the classroom, you will have access to the latest research, publications and intelligence on events and business / management.

 See our full glossary of learning and teaching terms.

 If you opt for the full-time course, you'll attend the University for 12 months with scheduled classes taking place for an average of 12 hours per week during term time.

 The part-time route lets you fit study around work and family commitments.
-It runs over 24 or 36 months, during which time you'll attend the University for a total of 4 - 6 hours per week during term time.
+It runs over 24 months, during which time you'll attend the University for a total of four to six hours per week during term time.